idwall/desafios-iddog/mobile/readme.md

 # IDdog Challenge for Mobile (Android and iOS) Developers

 Gif bellow is just for reference.
+Build a mobile version of it.

 <img src="media/id-dog.gif" />